KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 Once dictation is done, the app should return to the keyboard to let it handle the dictated text.

-KeyboardKit Pro used to have a **PreviousAppNavigator** that was used to automatically navigate back to the keyboard, but this stopped working in iOS 17.
+KeyboardKit Pro used to have a `PreviousAppNavigator` to automatically navigate back to the keyboard, but this stopped working in iOS 17.
 A new implementation that worked great was then rejected by Apple, due to using private APIs.

-KeyboardKit can't add this to the library, since it will cause *all* apps to be rejected.
-Instead, you can decide if you want to try submitting an app that uses it, or instruct your users to tap the back button to return to the keyboard.

-To implement automatic back navigation, inherit **ProKeyboardDictationService** and override **tryToReturnToKeyboard**:
+KeyboardKit can't add this code, since it would cause *all* apps to be rejected.
+To add a custom back navigation implementation, you can inherit ``ProKeyboardDictationService`` and override ``ProKeyboardDictationService/tryToReturnToKeyboard()``:

 ```swift
 class CustomDictationService: ProKeyboardDictationService {